New Castle Area School District: Harry W. Lockley Early Learning Center

 Harry W. Lockley Early Learning Center is located at 900 East Main Street, New Castle, is the newest building in the New Castle Area School District.
 Completed in 2013 after an expansion and modernization to a former building, and was constructed at a cost of $19,031,300.
 The school houses grades Kindergarten through second grade.
-In the 2018–2019 school year, 802 pupils were enrolled at this school.
-The building's principal is Mr. Joe Anderson.
+In the 2024-25 school year, 736 pupils were enrolled at this school.
+The building's principal is Mr. Joe Anderson and it's assistant principals are Mrs. Kelly Corey and Mrs. Cara Florie.

 Croton Pre-Kindergarten Center

-Croton Pre-Kindergarten Center is located at 420 Fern Street.
-In the 2018–2019 school year, 80 students were enrolled at the school.
-The building's principal is Mr. Joe Anderson.
+Croton Pre-Kindergarten Center is located at 420 Fern Street, the same address as the District Administration office.

 Former Schools

 A list of the former schools of the New Castle Area School District.
 Two schools, Mahoning and West Pittsburg, were annexed from defunct school districts.

 Sports Offered

 New Castle Area School District offers an extensive sports program.